 ACC and its members place safety and security at the core of its operations.
 ACC members demonstrate their commitment to safety and security through Responsible Care®, our industry’s world-class environmental, health, safety, and security performance initiative.
 Responsible Care pushes companies to go beyond existing regulatory requirements to enhance their EHSS performance.
-And the program has delivered results—companies have reduced safety incidents by 58 percent since 1995 and have achieved a worker safety rate five times better than the entire U.S. manufacturing sector as a whole.
+And the program has delivered results—companies have reduced safety incidents by 53 percent since 1995 and have achieved a worker safety rate more than five times better than the entire U.S. manufacturing sector as a whole.

 The Executive Order (EO) on Improving Chemical Facility Safety and Security wisely directs federal agencies and stakeholders to take stock of the full range of existing industry initiatives and regulatory programs, and then look for opportunities to enhance safety and security.
 With that goal in mind, the following are several recommendations ACC and its members have submitted to address a number of key goals outlined in the EO: